CUHK-ESSC-4510/ESSC4510-2020-Spring/README.md

 |	2018	|	29.1	|	341.1	|	1004	|
 |	2019	|	29.5	|	328.5	|	1004.6	|
 |	2020	|	30.2	|	125.4	|	1007.3	|

+ExL01.1 Compare the median, and the mean of the rainfall data

+ExL01.2 Compute the MAD, the IQR, and the standard deviation of the pressure data

+ExL01.3 Draw the empirical cumulative frequency distribution for the pressure data.
+Compare it with a histogram of the same data.

+Python 3.7 or above only